xraypy/xraylarch/_sources/tutorial/start.txt

 enhanced GUI interpreter::

    C:> larch
-     Larch 0.9.7  M. Newville, T. Trainor (2011) using python 2.6.5, numpy 1.5.1
+     Larch 0.9.17 (9-Dec-2012) M. Newville, T. Trainor using python 2.7.3, numpy 1.6.2, wx-enabled, wx version 2.9.4.0
    larch>

-For Windows and Mac OS X users, executable applications will be available.
+For Windows, you can start larch_gui or the larch shell program from the Windows Start Menu.

+As of this writing, the Larch GUI is little more than an enhanced command-line shell, though it does include a "Data Browser" menu that allows you to view a tree-like display of all the data in a Larch session, and to show help on Larch functions.

 Larch as a Basic Calculator